liferay/liferay-docs/devGuide/en/chapters/11-alloyui.markdown

 `YUI().use()` is a function call that instantiates modules for you to use.
 As parameters, you pass in packages and a function containing your code.
-The example code required YUI's `event` and `node` packages.
+The example code required Alloy's `aui-char-counter` package.
 The final argument is the YUI object as parameter `Y`.
 Alloy's classes are stored in this `Y` object.
 In this function, you place presentation logic, leveraging AlloyUI's API via the mighty `Y` object.
 We'll get into more details on the API shortly.